Frequently Asked Questions about

 Starting in the middle of a set of plans is possible, but the teacher should at least review the beginning lessons so that she is better equipped for the later lists where less instruction is repeated.

 See the Lesson Plans Descriptions.

 In what format will the Lesson Plans be packaged?

 The Lesson Plans will come in a shrink-wrapped package with two parts:

 The teacher instructions will be on 3-hole punched, loose-leaf pages, ready to be placed in a 3-ring binder (not included).
 This allows the teacher to pull out only the pages needed for the week rather than having to juggle yet another book.

-Are the book and CD sold separately?
+Are the book and digital sold files separately?

 No, they are only sold together as a set.